-Instead of painting, I use a hot wax mixture to keep my equipment safe from the elements.
+To preserve my equipment, I use a hot wax mixture Instead of painting.
+I am space and time limited, so I was very interested in this method, as it is quick, does not require space for drying, and should last much longer than paint or stain.
+I was further motivated after I read that it is a method that can sterilize equipment - including killing AFB spores.
+It is often recommended in countries where antibiotics are not used.
+Here is a fact sheet from the New Zealand Government on the process.
 The tank is stainless, and filled with a mixture of 2:1 paraffin to microcrystalline wax.
 The wax is heated to 160 Celsius (320 Fahrenheit), and the boxes are submerged for 10 minutes.
 The water within the boxes boils out, and it is replaced with wax.
-The boxes are ready to go, as soon as they are dry, and should last for decades.
+The boxes are ready to go as soon as they are dry, and should last for decades.

 Frequently Asked Questions

 There is no date scheduled at the moment.
 I usually try to do one in the fall, and one in the spring.
 I will likely not have any more public dip days in 2018, and I plan to have one in March 2019.
 Please make sure you are signed up for my mailing list if you are interested in being made aware of future dates.

 I like to have at least 60 boxes to get it fired up, since it takes a full propane tank just to melt the wax.
 If you work with other beekeepers to get together enough equipment, I can schedule an extra day when you can drop it off, and I can get everything dipped.
 If you don’t get up to 60, let me know, because I may have a stack waiting to be done.

 I do not count this as part of my business, so I just try to have my costs covered - the wax and propane, and if I have help for that day.
 I as for about $3/ box or box equivalent to cover those costs.